 Reasons to get research experience:

 - interact with faculty

 - prepare for grad school

 - deepen your understanding of coursework

 - collaborate with others

 Find a job on campus

 Why not earn while you learn this year?
 Check out jobs, internships, volunteer opportunities and more!
-Work Study positions are posted on the Career Learning Network (CLN) on August 8, so mark your calendar now.
+Work Study positions for fall 2018 are posted on the Career and Co-Curricular Learning Network (CLNx) on August 7, so mark your calendar now.

 Why you should work on campus this year:

 - build your resumé